oren-cohen/whatsmybitrate/README.md

 #### Windows
 1. Install an FFmpeg build from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/).
-2. Add the bin directory to your windows PATH
+2. Add the bin directory to your windows PATH (search for path in search - make sure to restart all terminals)

 To specify the path, run the script with the `--ffprobe-path` argument:
 ```bash